arkivanov/Decompose/README.md

 ### Sample app

 The sample app is a simple todo list.
+An example of using the `Router` can be found in the [TodoRootComponent](https://github.com/arkivanov/Decompose/blob/master/sample/root/src/main/java/com/arkivanov/todo/root/TodoRootComponent.kt).

 #### Sample app Component structure